-78 Risks that the asset poses to the resilience of the broader ecosystem or local stakeholders might include any ways in which forestry
+• In eased fire risk ------ ------------ ------

-Increased fire risk peer reviewed Impact on water quality and quantity for other users in the basin have been used Areas that are felt to be of concern for the operation of these assets should be evaluated. must be cited.
-This process should include: Mapping of risks; where, when, severity and likelihood.
-This may be a quantitative or qualitative mapping of risks Linking the risk to the possible impact on the asset and ongoing operations - e.g. impact on operating feasibility, harvesting or yield, or impact on maintenance requirements These processes and assessments should use existing, authoritative and peer reviewed analyses or reports such as the Intergovernmental Panel on Climate Change's most recent Assessment Report, National Adaptation Strategies and/or Action Plans, National Adaptation Programmes of Action, Nationally Determined Contributions, Strategic Programmes for Climate Resilience and other relevant adaptation strategies and policies and academic journals.
+• Impact on water quality and quantity for other users in the basin

+Areas that are felt to be of concern for the operation of these assets should be evaluated.

+This process should include:

+- Mapping of risks; where, when, severity and likelihood.
+This may be a quantitative or qualitative mapping of risks - Linking the risk to the possible impact on the asset and ongoing operations e.g. impact on operating feasibility, harvesting or yield, or impact on maintenance requirements79

+These processes and assessments should use existing, authoritative and peer reviewed analyses or reports such as the Intergovernmental Panel on Climate Change's most recent Assessment Report, National Adaptation Strategies and/or Action Plans, National Adaptation Programmes of Action, Nationally Determined Contributions, Strategic Programmes for Climate Resilience and other relevant adaptation strategies and policies and academic journals.

 An appropriate timescale over which climate change impacts are assessed should be established.
 To assess the climate change signal above observed climatic variability, the characteristics of future climate should be assessed over a period of at least 20 years.

-Section 2: the resilien A plan has been designed and implemented to mitigate and adapt to the climate risks and vulnerabilities identifi ce of the assets ed and to improve 2.1 A plan has been designed and is being implemented to address the risks identified in 1.1.
-For example, adaptation plan, management A link between the risks identified in section 1.1 and the planning and design of the risk mitigation or adaptation measures should be articulated. plan The expected benefits of recommended measures should be explained.
-Examples of measures to address risks identified might be: • There are training, capacity and governance arrangements in place for how the organization will deal with the impacts of exceptional events such as droughts, floods, wildfires, severe pollution • Tree species that are appropriate for the expected changes in climate, as well as for the current climate have been selected • There is a programme of stakeholder engagement and collaboration to strengthen resilience outcomes across the system (e.g. policy development, consultation and collaboration to ensure connectivity of green nodes, of supply chain actors, or neighbours in same ecosystem) Section 3: There is a plan in place to re-evaluate the risks climate change poses Re-evaluation should be carried out annually.
+Section 2: A plan has been designed and implemented to mitigate and adapt to the climate risks and vulnerabilities identified and to improve the resilience of the assets

+2.1 A plan has been designed and is being implemented to address the risks identified in 1.1.

+A link between the risks identified in section 1.1 and the planning and design of the risk mitigation or adaptation measures should be articulated.

+The expected benefits of recommended measures should be explained.

+Examples of measures to address risks identified might be:

+- There are training, capacity and governance arrangements in place for how the organization will deal with the impacts of exceptional events such as droughts, floods, wildfires, severe pollution - Tree species that are appropriate for the expected changes in climate, as well as for the current climate have been selected - There is a programme of stakeholder engagement and collaboration to strengthen resilience outcomes across the system (e.g. policy development, consultation and collaboration to ensure connectivity of green nodes, of supply chain actors, or neighbours in same ecosystem)

+Section 3: There is a plan in place to re-evaluate the risks climate change poses

+Re-evaluation should be carried out annually.

 Re-evaluation of adaptation or resilience plans and measures, as specified in 2.1, is also planned.

 There are monitoring and reporting systems and processes in place to identify high risk scenarios and to identify when unexpected risks are likely.